mutantturkey/SelectiveGenomeAmplification/README.md

 The scoring function is this:

-    fg_pts = all the points of each mer in the combination, and sequence ends4 fg_mean_dist = mean distance between each point in fg_pts fg_stddev = standard deviation of distance between each point in fg_pts
+    fg_pts = all the points of each mer in the combination, and sequence ends fg_mean_dist = mean distance between each point in fg_pts fg_stddev = standard deviation of distance between each point in fg_pts